-Our approach is based on the theory of solution singularities for nonlinear PDEs (see \cite{VinSing}).
-Indeed, a Lagrangian distribution or, equivalently, the associated PCB, represents equations that describe fold type singularities of multivalued solutions of the corresponding PMA.
-An advantage of this point of view is that it allows a similar analysis of higher order PDEs and, in particular, to understand what are higher order analogues of Monge-Ampere equations.
-These topics will be discussed in a forthcoming joint paper by M. Bachtold and the second author.
+Our approach is motivated by the theory of solution singularities for nonlinear PDEs (see \cite{VinSing}) and has been already applied to hyperbolic and elliptic Monge-Amp\`ere equations (see \cite{MVY,DPV}).
+Namely, the characteristic distribution $\mathcal{D_{\mathcal{E}}}$ of a PMA $\mathcal{E}$ or, equivalently, the associated PCB, is, in fact, the equation that describe fold type singularities of multivalued solutions of $\mathcal{E}$.
+An advantage of this approach is that it naturally extends to higher order PDEs and, in particular, allows one to distinguish higher order analogues of Monge-Amp\`ere equations.
+These topics will be discussed in a paper in preparation by M. Bachtold and the second author.

 The paper is organized as follows.
-The notations and generalities concerning jet spaces and Monge-Ampere equations, we need throughout the paper, are collected in sections 2 and 3, respectively.
-In particular, the interpretation of PMAs as Lagrangian distributions is presented there.
-Section 4 contains some basic facts on geometry of Lagrangian distributions.
-The central of them is the notion of the \emph{directing distribution} of a Lagrangian distribution.
-The above mentioned subdivision of nonitegrable PMAs into generic and special types reflects some contact properties of this distribution.
-Projective curve bundles that are canonical models of directing distributions are introduced and studied subsequently in section 6.
-For completeness in section 5 we give a short proof of the known fact that integrable PMAs are locally equivalent one to another.
+The notations and necessary generalities concerning jet spaces and Monge-Amp\`ere equations are collected in sections 2 and 3, respectively.
+In particular, the interpretation of PMAs as Lagrangian distributions is explained in sec.3.
+The central notion of the paper, namely, that of the \emph{directing distribution} of a Lagrangian distribution, and other basic facts of geometry of the Lagrangian distributions are discussed in section 4.
+The aforementioned subdivision of nonitegrable PMAs into generic and special types reflects some contact properties of this distribution.
+For completeness in section 5 we give a short proof of the known fact that integrable PMAs are locally equivalent each other.
+Projective curve bundles, canonical models of directing distributions, are introduced and studied in section 6.
 Finally, basic scalar differential invariants of generic PCBs and hence of generic PMAs are constructed and discussed in section 7.

 Throughout the paper we use the following notations and conventions:

 \begin{itemize} \item all objects in this paper, e.g., manifolds, mappings, functions, vector fields, etc, are supposed to be smooth;